“Not all superheroes wear a cape!”

 Friday, May 31st 2013 at Casperkill Country Club, Poughkeepsie, NY, with a 10 a.m. shotgun start.
 Closest To The Pin charity hole to benefit the Community Fund.

-Donation of $120 per golfer includes Green Fees, Cart, continental breakfast, lunch and dinner.
-Dinner only is $35, and will occur back at Mt.
-Carmel Hall.
+Donation of $125 per golfer includes Green Fees, Cart, continental breakfast, lunch and dinner.
+Dinner only is $35.
 And prizes!
 There will be so many prizes!

 $150: Signage on the golf course, an ad on our website for one year, and mentions on our Facebook and twitter pages!
 (With over 2,500 followers, that’s a lot of exposure!)